Technical support scam: Origin and distribution

 The first tech support scams were recorded in 2008.
-Technical support scams have been seen in a variety of countries, including the United States, Canada, United Kingdom, Ireland, Australia, New Zealand, India and South Africa.
+Technical support scams have been seen in a variety of countries, including the United States, Canada, United Kingdom, Ireland, The Netherlands, Germany, Australia, New Zealand, India, and South Africa.

 A 2017 study of technical support scams published at the NDSS Symposium found that, of the tech support scams in which the IPs involved could be geolocated, 85% could be traced to locations in India, 7% to locations in the United States and 3% to locations in Costa Rica.
 India has millions of English speakers who are competing for relatively few jobs.
 One municipality had 114 jobs and received 19,000 applicants.
 This high level of unemployment serves as an incentive for tech scamming jobs, which are often well-paid.
 Additionally, scammers exploit the levels of unemployment by offering jobs to people desperate to be employed.
 Many scammers do not realise they are applying and being trained for tech support scam jobs, but many decide to stay after finding out the nature of their job as they feel it is too late to back out of the job and change careers.
 Scammers are forced to choose between keeping their job or becoming jobless.
 Some scammers convince themselves that they are targeting wealthy people that have money to spare, which justifies their theft, whilst others see their job as generating "easy money".
+Some scammers rationalize that the victim needs an anti-virus anyway and therefore, it is acceptable to tell the victim lies and charge them for technical support or to charge them for an anti-virus.